In remembrance to Martin Birkhahn

 The income from entryfees and auction - less disbursements for mail-order - will be completely donated to Deutsche Krebshilfe e.
 V.

-In order of their ranking the 30 bestplaced participants choose one item from the remaining estate (see list below), which they receive by.
+In order of their ranking the 30 bestplaced participants choose one item from the remaining estate (see list below), which he will be sent.
 The tournamentdirector will write to this participants in sequence.

 Where to play